 Alongside its glamorous malls and futuristic skyscrapers, Dubai is full of unique attractions showcasing every aspect of its culture.
 From a garden with millions of blooming flowers to the city’s trendy art district, take a look at ROL Cruise’s top attractions to visit in Dubai.

-As the tallest building in the world, it’s difficult to miss the Burj Khalifa on a cruise to Dubai.
+As the tallest building in the world, it’s difficult to miss the Burj Khalifa on an around the world cruise to Dubai.
 At 828 metres, this iconic building towers over the city.
 While it looks impressive from the landscaped gardens surrounding it, a visit to the Burj Khalifa’s observation deck is undoubtedly the best way to admire the skyscraper.
 On the 124th floor, look across the city skyline for a spectacular birds-eye view.
 As part of the experience, you can discover the unique history of the building through a multimedia presentation.

 Dubai Miracle Garden